thebinaryfelix/galaxies-api-demo/readme.md

 ### Final considerations

 - This project:
-  - is adept to the [Karma conventions of commit messages](http://karma-runner.github.io/4.0/dev/git-commit-msg.html)
+  - is adept to the [Karma conventions for commit messages](http://karma-runner.github.io/4.0/dev/git-commit-msg.html)
   - uses [express-swagger-generator](https://www.npmjs.com/package/express-swagger-generator) to document API endpoints

 ### If you like this project, **give it a star** :star2: